HyejunJeong/persuasion-propagation/README.md

-# Persuasion Persistence & Behavioral Misalignment Study
+# Persuasion Propagation

 ## Overview

-This repository contains the implementation of experiments investigating **persuasion persistence** and **behavioral misalignment** in large language models (LLMs).
+This repository contains the implementation of experiments investigating **persuasion propagation** in LLMs.
 The study examines whether persuading an agent on one topic (or execution strategy) influences its behavior on subsequent, unrelated tasks.

 ### Research Questions